Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Vampirism.md

 ## --Recovering Health--

-    Health Potions - The only healing potion that you can use as a vampire are Potion of Healing (Surpassing).
+1. Health Potions - The only healing potion that you can use as a vampire are Potion of Healing (Superlative).

 Leaving you to recover through other means.

-    Food - Eating standard Food to 'well fed' will no longer heal you as a vampire.

-    Spells - Restoration healing spells will not work on a Vampire, Necromantic Empowerment (Rank I) from the Conjuration tree is the only exception.
+1. Spells - Restoration healing spells will not work on a Vampire, Necromantic Empowerment (Rank I) from the Conjuration tree is the only exception.

-    Feeding - Feeding on humanoids is one of the easier ways to heal
+1. Feeding - Feeding on humanoids is one of the easier ways to heal

 ## --Natural Weaknesses--